Hclmaster/EECS349-Group-Project/README.md

 ## Related Work
 ### Dataset Cleaning
-We obtaint the dataset from ICDAR 2011 Signature Verification Competition.
+We obtaint the dataset from [ICDAR 2011 Signature Verification Competition](http://www.iapr-tc11.org/mediawiki/index.php/ICDAR_2011_Signature_Verification_Competition_(SigComp2011)).
 The whole dataset contains the signatures of 67 persons.
 Each person has 12 real and fake images.
 At first, our dataset is a bit messy, and we spent some time on cleaning the data and make each images to have the correct label.

 ### Features Extraction
 At first, we just simply extract the pixel value of each image and calculate the pixel difference between each image.
 However, the result is bad, we only get 17% accuracy on nearest neighbor algorithm.
 Thanks to Prof. Downey, after talking with him, we found that we can use transfer learning to extract the features of our images, and after that we can build our own classifier on top of that.